lookalive-software/geodesy/future.md

 This could allow storing binaries in a row in sqlite without forgoing ownership rules at least when you spin up the server -- if you want to compress and encrypt it and then host it in the database that's fine, it will have to buffer the file out to the file-system (basically indexes the bytes with a filename in the directory tables) -- for fast readout to client, each file stored compressed and streamed.

+Draw a new surface on the grid in increased space, catch the link changes -- and express branches of browsing in space like a tree.

+Split a video, arrange the scenes along different paths in space -- wrap around timeline, infinite timeline horizontal or verticle, arbitrary commentary information that you can delete

+Eventually implement music scoring -- each plane (or sphere) is a slice of time, and so doing trace the path